statsd/statsd/docs/admin_interface.md

 Graphite:

-* graphite.last_flush: the number of seconds elapsed since the last successful flush to graphite
+* graphite.last_flush: unix timestamp of last successful flush to graphite
-* graphite.last_exception: the number of seconds elapsed since the last exception thrown whilst flushing to graphite
+* graphite.last_exception: unix timestamp of last exception thrown whilst flushing to graphite
 * graphite.flush_length: the length of the string sent to graphite
 * graphite.flush_time: the time it took to send the data to graphite